The Gray Market

 The gray market falls somewhere in between.

-In photography, gray market goods are those imported by anyone other than the authorized distributor or agent.
+In photography, gray market goods are those imported by anyone other than the authorized distributor or agent, a.k.a, middle-man.

 Even Made-in-USA Kodak film is exported and then re-imported, so this applies to just about everything purchased in the USA.

 Every major photo manufacturer has either an authorized representative or its own division in the USA.
-Nikon Corporation (Japan) has Nikon Inc. (Long Island, New York), and Canon (Japan) has Canon USA, also on Long Island, New York; Fuji Film (Japan) has Fuji Photo Film USA based in New York, Schneider Kreuznach (Germany) has Schneider Optics on Long Island, NY, and smaller companies like Linhof (Germany) use manufacturers' reps like HP Marketing in New Jersey.
+Nikon Corporation (Japan) has Nikon Inc. (Long Island, New York), and Canon (Japan) has Canon USA, also on Long Island, New York; Fuji Film (Japan) has Fuji Photo Film USA based in New York, Schneider Kreuznach (Germany) has Schneider Optics on Long Island, NY, and smaller companies like Linhof (Germany) use manufacturers' reps in the USA

 The authorized organization not only imports and distributes the goods to stores, but also provides you and me all the free telephone technical support, brochures and technical literature, free seminars, free warranty repairs, magazine advertising, after-warranty service, and, well everything you and I associate with what a manufacturer should do.
 Here's the key point: it's not the manufacturer doing this, its the USA office, division or manufacturer's representative.